Want to grow your ecommerce business without spending a fortune on marketing channels you hardly control?

 Every ecommerce email marketing strategy is different, but they all have something in common – they utilize these three types of marketing emails:

-- promotional emails: when you use email to inform your subscribers about deals in your store, new product lines, new collections, etc. These include:
+This is when you use email to inform your subscribers about deals in your store, new product lines, new collections, etc. These include:

-- transactional emails: functional emails sent to the customer with key information about a specific transaction in your store, like:
+These are functional emails sent to the customer with key information about a specific transaction in your store, like:

 - subscription confirmation emails